Between the idea

 T.S.
 Eliot (The Journey of the Magi)

-I wrote this poem, as I did yesterday’s, many years ago.
+I wrote this poem, as I did several of my recently blogged poems, many years ago.

 between what is and what might be,